lsst/LDM-PMT/index.rst

 Each epic captures a non-trivial subset of the work defined in a planning package.
 The epic has a clear description, well defined deliverables, and relationships with planning packages (an epic *implements* a subset of a PP), and milestones (an epic *blocks* a milestone).
 Epics covering non-estimable research work are timeboxed.
-Every epics is resource loaded and has start and end dates defined.
+Every epic is resource loaded and has start and end dates defined.

 Each epic is broken into smaller chunks of work, called *stories*.
 Stories are primarily used to define and manage the short-term activities of individual developers.